the-events-calendar/the-events-calendar/readme.txt

 = [6.2.6.1] 2023-11-09 =

+* Version - The Events Calendar 6.2.6.1 is only compatible with Event Tickets 5.6.8.1 and higher
 * Fix - Update a common library to prevent possible fatals.
 [TEC-4978]

 = [6.2.6] 2023-11-08 =